 Jascha Heifetz, widely regarded as one of the greatest performing artists of all time, was born in Vilnius, Lithuania, which was then occupied by Russia, on February 2, 1901..
 He began playing the violin at the age of two.
 He took his first lessons from his father Ruvin, and entered the local music school in Vilna at the age of five where he studied with Ilya Malkin.
-He made his first public appearance in a student recital there in December 1906, and made his formal public debut at the age of seven in the nearby city of Kovno (now known as Kaunas, Lithuania).
+He made his first public appearance in a student recital there in December 1906, and made his formal public debut at the age of eight in the nearby city of Kaunas (then known as Kovno, Lithuania).
 With only brief sabbaticals, he performed in public for the next 65 years, establishing an unparalleled standard to which violinists around the world still aspire.

 Heifetz entered the St. Petersburg Conservatory in 1910.
 He studied first with I.R.
 Nalbandian, and then entered the class of Leopold Auer in 1911.
 By then his public performances were already creating a sensation.
 One outdoor concert in Odessa in the summer of 1911 reportedly drew as many as 8,000 people.
 The young Nathan Milstein, who was in the audience, recalled that the police surrounded the boy when he finished playing to protect him from the surging crowd.

 In 1912, Heifetz appeared for the first time in Berlin, which was then one of the great musical centers of the world.
 “He is only eleven years old,” Auer wrote in his letter of introduction to the German manager Herman Fernow, “but I assure you that this little boy is already a great violinist.
 I marvel at his genius, and I expect him to become world-famous and make a great career.
 In all my fifty years of violin teaching, I have never known such precocity.”